g0morra/wp-file-upload/readme.txt

 == Installation ==

-1. First copy wordpress_file_upload directory inside wp-contents/plugins directory of your wordpress site.
+1. First install the plugin using Wordpress auto-installer or download the .zip file from wordpress.org and install it from the Plugins section of your Dashboard or copy wordpress_file_upload directory inside wp-contents/plugins directory of your wordpress site.
-1. Activate the plugin from Plugins menu of your Dashboard.
+1. Activate the plugin from Plugins section of your Dashboard.
 1. In order to use the plugin simply put the shortcode [wordpress_file_upload] in the contents of any page.
-1. If you want more options, go to plugin Settings inside Dashboard, open Shortcode Composer and select the options you want.
-The composer generates the shortcode automatically.
-Copy and paste it to the page of your choice.
+1. Open the page on your browser and you will see the upload form.
+1. You can change the upload directory or any other settings easily by pressing the small edit button found at the left-top corner of the upload form.
+A new window (or tab) with pop up with plugin options.
+If you do not see the new window, adjust your browser settings to allow pop-up windows.
+1. Full documentation about the plugin options can be found at https://wordpress.org/plugins/wp-file-upload/other_notes/ or at http://www.iptanus.com/wordpress-plugins/wordpress-file-upload/ (including the Pro version)

 == Frequently Asked Questions ==